Learn About FCA Violations

 By failing to disclose this software and then selling vehicles that contained it, FCA violated important provisions of the Clean Air Act.

-EPA is working in coordination with the California Air Resources Board (CARB), which has also issued a notice of violation to FCA to reach a settlement with FCA.
+EPA worked in coordination with the California Air Resources Board (CARB), which also issued a notice of violation to FCA to reach a settlement with FCA.
 The agencies continue to coordinate on the implementation of the settlement terms.

 What vehicles are affected?